Unit Testing vs Functional Testing: A Detailed Comparison

 From the developer’s perspective, the purpose of unit testing is to create a robust codebase with a minimal cost.
 Another important purpose of unit tests is to provide documentation for high-level testing, i.e. Integration testing and Functional testing.

-In functional testing, a tester isn’t concerned with the actual code, rather he/she need to verify the output based on given the user requirements with the expected output.
+Functional testing: In functional testing, a tester isn’t concerned with the actual code, rather he/she need to verify the output based on given the user requirements with the expected output.

 The prime objective of Functional testing is to check the functionalities of the system.
 Functional tests check the entire application, its hardware, and networking infrastructure, from the front end UI to the back-end database systems.
 In that sense, functional tests are also a form of integration testing, ensuring that different components are working together as expected.